cu-mkp/edition-webpages/docs/research+resources/principles-encoding.md

 constructed by Project Assistant Philip Cherian, and are listed here in case they are useful to users of *Secrets of Craft and Nature*.

-Googledrive Add **“[Tag Insertion](https://chrome.google.com/webstore/detail/tag-insertion/bmbnkgemgamfdehffagfghkbkcgcoika?utm_source=permalink)”** — a digital tool for quickly grabbing a tag and inserting into the text.
+Google Drive Add-on, **Tag Insertion** — a digital tool for quickly grabbing a tag and inserting into the text.

-Googledrive Add on **“[XML Validator](https://chrome.google.com/webstore/detail/xmlvalidator/enbfpfceakblekdbimplgjkmjfjceede?utm_source=permalink)”** — a digital tool for validating markup before moving on to the next recipe or folio.
+Google Drive Add-on, **XML Validator** — a digital tool for validating markup before moving on to the next recipe or folio.